joseph-a-levine/authoring/_older/april_2023.md

 {% maincolumn "assets/img/strangelove.png" "JC is John Cusack, who is also there." %}

-   You get the feeling that "Doomsday Machine" is the book which Ellsberg has wanted to write for his whole life.
+   You get the feeling that "Doomsday Machine" is the book which Ellsberg has wanted to write for his whole life, if he hadn't been drawn in by Vietnam.
 This version of him *is* an ideologue; he mentions, offhand, the weeks he spent hiding from the FBI, attempting to hide, uncover, and re-hide documents about US nuclear war plans.
 He has devoted much of his post-Vietnam work to reducing the risk of nuclear war, with measurable success.
 I hope to review the book in full soon.

    Ellsberg will [likely die](https://original.antiwar.com/daniel-ellsberg/2023/03/02/living-on-a-deadline-in-the-nuclear-age-some-personal-news-from-daniel-ellsberg/) this year.